slangenbach/notes/hashicorp_terraform_associate.md

 - Use `terraform init` and `terraform get` to download modules
 - Use `terraform workspace create` to create new workspaces
 - Use `terraform workspace select` to switch workspaces
+- Use `terraform workspace show` to show the current workspace
 - *github* is not a valid backend type
 - Use `terraform force-unlock` to unlock a locked state
 - Per default Terraform creates 10 resources in parallel